gitlabhq/gitlabhq/doc/api/issue_links.md

 ## List issue relations

 Get a list of related issues of a given issue, sorted by the relationship creation datetime (ascending).
-Issues will be filtered according users authorization.
+Issues will be filtered according to the user authorizations.

 ```
 GET /projects/:id/issues/:issue_iid/links